Mathias-SantAnna/lotr-collectibles/TESTING.md

 </details><br>

 > **Note**<br>
-> All the above visibilities and functions work without any problem on each browser, except a small issue on Firefox that browser [default input display causes an issue on Firefox](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/firefox-input.png) so it is fixed by making it inactive by putting `input[type=number] {-moz-appearance: textfield;}` on `base.css`
+> All of the above visibility and functionality operate flawlessly in each browser. [default input display causes an issue on Firefox](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/firefox-input.png) so it is fixed by making it inactive by putting `input[type=number] {-moz-appearance: textfield;}` on `base.css`

 <div align="right"><a href="#testing-top">🔝</a></div>